What happens when you can’t pay your bills? Take a deep breath and then follow these steps.

 Once you have the new terms, make sure it is all in writing.
 This could be via a follow up email or something sent to you by regular mail.

-The honest truth is if you have too many bills, but not enough money that you need more money.
+The honest truth is if you can’t pay your bills because you don’t make enough money, you may need to find a way to bring in more income.
 Take a look around the house to see if there are things you can sell.
 It might be an old piece of furniture, baby items or even toys.

 You might also see if there is a way you can make additional cash.
 It might mean a second job or even offering your services.
 If you are a teacher, maybe you could do tutoring.
 You might consider lawn work, baking, babysitting – the ideas are endless.